Admiral (2008 film): Production

 The film had 210 shooting days.
 Work on the picture took four years.
 Principal photography lasted for a year-and-half with a two to three-month break.
 Locations included Moscow, Saint Petersburg, Sevastopol, Torzhok and Irkutsk.
 The twelve-minute battle scene took a month to shoot.
 Twenty-four thousand CGI shots were incorporated into the film.
 Khabensky had to wear an orthopedic corset due to poor posture.

 Release and reception

 The first screening of the film took place on October 9, 2008.
 Reception of the movie by Russian critics was mixed.

 Because Kolchak had been portrayed as a villain in Soviet historiography, the film encountered some controversy in Russia due to its reversal of roles.
 In the United States, Leslie Felperin of Variety wrote: "Strictly as a film, however, Admiral is entertaining enough in a retro Doctor Zhivago/War and Peace sort of way, with its big setpieces, lavish costumes and string-laden orchestral score.
 For all intents and purposes, pic reps a virtual mirror image of those old patriotic Soviet-era movies wherein the Reds were the heroes and the White Army the baddies."

+Historical inaccuracies

+Almost the entire film is a fictional story, with the exception of names and dates, everything else is gross historical inaccuracies.
+For example, the scene in which a shell from the 102-mm gun of the destroyer Sibirsky Strelok hits the German cruiser Friedrich Karl is fiction.
+In reality, Sibirsky Strelok was the flagship of Captain 1st Rank A.V.
+Kolchak, and under his command a group of Baltic Fleet destroyers really did lay mines that blew up the small cruisers SMS Augsburg, Gazelle, and the cruiser Friedrich Karl, but there was no such combat clash.
+In addition, the film begins in 1916, and the German ships in question were blown up in 1914.